amogh18t/breast-cancer-classification/README.md

 ## Binary Classification using Transfer Learning models and their Comparison

 **The packages to be installed/imported are as under:**
 ● Numpy
 ● OpenCV-python
 ● Tensorflow
 ● Keras
-● Matplotlib
-● Seaborn
+● Matplotlib● Seaborn
 ● Scikit-learn

 **If not using kaggle(running locally)